December 2019 GTSC Law Enforcement Liaison Report

-January 2017 NYSACOP Law Enforcement Liaison Report
+NYSACOP GTSC Law Enforcement Liaison Report

 By Dominick Macherone

-“2016 Holiday Season Impaired Driving Enforcement Crackdown – Drive Sober or Get Pulled Over – December 16, 2016 – January 2, 2017”: The holidays are known for being merry and bright, but they’re also known for being the deadliest season when it comes to drunk driving.
-Every holiday season, lives are lost due to drunk drivers.
-Therefore it is imperative that law enforcement agencies across New York to be out in force and actively searching for and arresting drunk and impaired drivers during this enforcement campaign from December 16, 2016 through January 2, 2017.
-To assist you in planning for this mobilization visit NHTSA’s Traffic Safety Marketing page, a one-stop-shop for the latest communications news, campaign materials and marketing techniques to maximize your high visibility enforcement efforts at https://www.trafficsafetymarketing.gov/get-materials/drunk-driving/holiday-season.
-Research shows that high-visibility enforcement can reduce alcohol-related crash fatalities by as much as 20 percent.
-By increasing State enforcement efforts, raising public awareness through paid, earned, and social media, and by maximizing your local resources, you can make a marked difference in saving more lives on our roadways.
+“2019 Holiday Season (National) Drive Sober or Get Pull Over Mobilization & NYS STOP-DWI Enforcement Crackdown – December 11, 2018 – January 1, 2020”: The holiday season is known for being merry and bright, however it is also associated with one of the deadliest times of year when it comes to drunk and impaired driving highway crashes.
+In addressing and combating this traffic safety priority the National and statewide STOP-DWI Enforcement Crackdown period will take place December 11, 2019 – January 1, 2020 and needs your participation to make it a success.
+In planning for this mobilization visit NHTSA’s Traffic Safety Marketing page for the latest campaign materials and marketing techniques to maximize your high visibility enforcement efforts at: https://www.trafficsafetymarketing.gov/get-materials/drunk-driving/holiday-season.
+As law enforcement professionals and highway safety advocates your efforts will help reduce the number of drunk and impaired drivers on the roads and save lives.
+By increasing State enforcement efforts, raising public awareness through paid, earned, and social media, and maximizing your local resources, you can make a marked difference.
+So please join your law enforcement colleagues, state and local traffic safety advocates, GTSC, and STOP-DWI New York in this year's Holiday Season impaired driving enforcement campaign.
 Additional resource materials are also available on the Traffic Programs Page of the NYSACOP website at www.nychiefs.org, and the STOP-DWI New York homepage at www.stopdwi.org.

-“STOP-DWI NEW YORK Mobile App – Have A Plan”: The Governor’s Traffic Safety Committee and representatives from the New York STOP-DWI Foundation wish to remind all of our partners of the release of its free “Have A Plan” mobile application.
+“STOP-DWI NEW YORK Mobile App – Have A Plan”: The Governor’s Traffic Safety Committee and representatives from the New York STOP-DWI Foundation wish to remind all partners of the release of its free “Have A Plan” mobile application.
 The app encourages people to have a plan to get home safely if they are impaired by alcohol or drugs.
 We encourage and look to our law enforcement agencies to promote and market this free program in your communities.
 To download the app simply visit www.stopdwi.org/mobileapp .

-“Save-the-Date - Empire State Law Enforcement Traffic Safety Conference - April 6 & 7, 2017”: The Empire State Law Enforcement Traffic Safety Conference (ESLETS) is scheduled for April 6 & 7, 2017 at the Albany Marriott on Wolf Road in Colonie.
-This is the only traffic safety conference of its kind in the state: designed by law enforcement - for law enforcement.
-Soon conference registration information will be posted and linked to the Traffic Safety/ESLETS Page on the New York State Police website at https://www.troopers.ny.gov/ESLETS/.
+“Save-the-Date - Empire State Law Enforcement Traffic Safety Conference – May 13-14, 2020”: The Empire State Law Enforcement Traffic Safety Conference (ESLETS) is scheduled for May 13 & 14, 2020 at the Hunter Mountain Resort in Hunter, NY.
+This annual traffic safety conference is the only one of its kind for law enforcement in the state and focuses on contemporary and emerging traffic safety issues; the conference is designed by law enforcement - for law enforcement.
+Soon conference registration information will be posted and linked to the New York State Police Traffic Safety Page at https://troopers.ny.gov/Traffic_Safety/.